ANRGUSC/WAVE/README.md

 ## Greedy WAVE
-When assigning tasks to nodes, this version of WAVE will first get network parameters from [profilers](https://github.com/ANRGUSC/DRUPE) as a delay factor.
+When assigning tasks to nodes, this version of WAVE will first get network parameters from [DRUPE](https://github.com/ANRGUSC/DRUPE) as a delay factor.
 The delay factor contains network delay, target node's CPU usage and memory usage.
 The WAVE running in each of the node will maintain a sorted list of all its neighbor's delay information.
 Then it will pick up the node who has the lowest delay and assign tasks to it.

+## Instructions:
+You need to have [Jupiter](https://github.com/ANRGUSC/Jupiter) first.
+Then copy either random_WAVE folder or greedy_WAVE folder to Jupiter's root folder, and rename as "wave".
+Then it's good to use.